-449 Clarified that cleanup actions plans must include the specified information, whether draft or final.
+&lt;sup>452 Clarified that cleanup actions plans must include the specified information, whether draft or final.

-450 Emphasized that the cleanup action plan must identify any model remedy selected as part of the cleanup action.
+&lt;sup>453 Emphasized that the cleanup action plan must identify any model remedy selected as part of the cleanup action.

-- (ii)(b) A summary of the rationale for selecting the proposed alternative cleanup action, including any model remedy-; 451 - (c) For ecology-conducted or ecology-supervised remedial actions, a brief summary of how ecology considered the following when selecting the cleanup action: - (i) Public concerns identified under WAC 173-340-600(13) and (14); and - (ii) Indian tribes' rights and interests identified under WAC 173-340-620; 452 - (iii)(d) A brief summary of the other cleanup action alternatives evaluated in the remedial investigation/feasibility study-; - (iv)(e) Cleanup standards and, where applicable, remediation levels, for each hazardous substance and for each environmental medium of concern at the site-; - Any changes to the default assumptions or reasonable maximum exposure scenarios used to establish cleanup standards or to demonstrate the protectiveness of the cleanup action; 453 - (v)(g) The schedule for implementation of implementing the cleanup action plan including, if known, the restoration time frame-; - (vi)(h) Any linstitutional controls, if any, required as part of the proposed cleanup action.; - (vii)(i) Any Aapplicable state and federal laws, if any, for the proposed cleanup action, when these are known at this step in the cleanup process. (tThis does not preclude subsequent identification of applicable state and federal laws).; - (viii)(j) A preliminary determination by the department ecology that the proposed cleanup action will comply with WAC 173-340-360-; and - (ix)(k) Where If the cleanup action involves on-site containment, specification of the types, levels concentrations, and amounts of hazardous substances remaining on site and the measures that will be used to prevent migration of and contact with those exposure to the substances. - (b) For routine actions the department may use an order or decree to fulfill the requirements of a cleanup action plan, provided that the information in (a) of this subsection is included in an order or decree.
-The scope of detail for the required
+- (ii)(b) A summary of the rationale for selecting the proposed alternative cleanup action, including any model remedy; - (c) A summary of how impacts on likely vulnerable populations and overburdened communities were considered when selecting the cleanup action and developing the plan; - (d) For ecology-conducted or ecology-supervised remedial actions, a brief summary of how ecology considered the following when selecting the cleanup action: - (i) Public concerns identified under WAC 173-340-600(13) and (14); and - (ii) Indian tribes' rights and interests identified under WAC 173-340-620; - (iii)(e) A brief summary of the other cleanup action alternatives evaluated in the remedial investigation/feasibility study=: - (iv)(f) Cleanup standards and, where applicable, remediation levels, for each hazardous substance and for each environmental medium of concern at the site. - (g) Any changes to the default assumptions or reasonable maximum exposure scenarios used to establish cleanup standards or to demonstrate the protectiveness of the cleanup action; - (v)(h) The schedule for implementation of implementing the cleanup action plan including, if known, the restoration time frame-; - (vi)(i) Any Institutional controls, if any, required as part of the proposed cleanup action. - (vii)(j) Any Aapplicable state and federal laws, if any, for the proposed cleanup action, when these are known at this step in the cleanup process. \(tThis does not preclude subsequent identification of applicable state and federal laws).; - (viii)(k) A preliminary determination by the departmentecology that the proposed cleanup action will comply with WAC 173-340-360-; and - (ix)(1) Where If the cleanup action involves on-site containment, specification of the types, levelsconcentrations, and amountsestimated mass of hazardous substances remaining on site and the measures that will be used to prevent migration of and contact with

-451 Emphasized that the cleanup action plan must summarize the basis for selecting a model remedy as part of the cleanup action, consistent with Section 390(4).
+&lt;sup>454 Emphasized that the cleanup action plan must summarize the basis for selecting a model remedy as part of the cleanup action, consistent with Section 390(4).